lauritzh/auth-request-analyser/README.md

 ## Privacy
 The extension analyzes the Auth.
 Request using the bundled *JavaScript* routines.
 No information is disclosed to the author of this extension.

+## Disclaimer
+*Any information shared within this repository must not be used with malicious intentions.
+This tool is shared for educational purposes only.
+Any malicious use will not hold the author responsible.*